Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 ```lua
 m.simpleproposalseq.SimpleProposalSeq(osmdata, options)
 ```
+It may freeze at first, but then game is still responsive.
-This can take a significant amount of time, but the game is still responsive.
+Now, this can take a significant amount of time, depending on the map size several hours.
 Watch your infrastructure being built!

-The duration in seconds can be estimated with: `Number of edges / 5` (have a look in the converter log for the number of edges).
+The duration in seconds can be estimated with: `Number of edges / 5` , but it's often a bit more (have a look in the converter log for the number of edges).
-A time estimation and more information is also printed in the stdout.
+The estimated time and more information is also printed in the stdout.
 I recommend to locate the camera to the edge of the map and use a FPS Limiter to reduce load and save energy.

-The order is determined by the highway type in the converter (see [sort_edges.py](/python/sort_edges.py)).
+The order is determined by the OSM highway type in the Converter (see [sort_edges.py](/python/sort_edges.py)).
 Tracks are build first, then major streets, minor ones, then small paths.

 After the process has finished, the error rate of edges that could not be built is shown in the log.